Backlog and sprints

 Prioritize stories

-You can prioritize different work packages within a backlog or sprint by either using the Move option or by dragging & dropping them.
-This allows you to assign work packages to a specific sprint, return to a backlog or re-order them within a sprint.
+You can prioritize different work packages within the Inbox backlog, a backlog bucket, or a sprint by either using the Move option or by dragging & dropping them.
+This allows you to assign work packages to a specific sprint or backlog bucket, return them to the Inbox backlog, or re-order them within a sprint or bucket.

 Story points